 Who does your pattern photography / graphic design / web design?

 I do it all!
-My background is in photography, so I'm very lucky to be a designer who can handle my own photography, and I have a tiny bit of schooling in graphic design and web design related stuff as well, so I wing it with all that.
-My patterns are built with iWork Pages, my charts are made in iWork Numbers with my own hand-drawn chart fonts.
-(I also made my leethal fonts, which you see in the heading text throughout this site, and my Remixed font, all using the iPad app iFontMaker.)
+My background is in photography, so I'm very lucky to be a designer who can handle my own photography, and at the time when I was knit-designing full time, I had a tiny bit of schooling in graphic design and web design related stuff as well, so I winged it with all that.
+(I went back to school for graphic design so now I do that professionally, but most of my knitting patterns were created before that.)
+Most of my patterns were built with iWork Pages, charts were made in iWork Numbers with my own hand-drawn chart fonts.
+(I also made my display fonts, which you see in the heading text throughout this site, and my Remixed font, all using the iPad app iFontMaker.)
 My websites are hand-coded in TextEdit.
 (My blog is a Wordpress blog.)

 Where did you get your glasses?